Plan your templating build

 For example, you may want to create a dynamic carousel at a specific part of the conversation.
 You may want to create a dynamic composer at another part.
 And so on.

-Understand for and if
+Understand for

-Dynamic content may be pulled using for loops or if statements.
+Dynamic content may be pulled using for

-For loops will check a statement for certain conditions, then repeatedly execute code as long as those conditions are met.
+loops will check a statement for certain conditions, then repeatedly execute code as long as those conditions are met.

 For example, let's say you have a list of items for sale and a price associated with each item.
 You would like to create a step in your conversation that throws as many messages as there are items on your list.
-You could do this with a forstatement:
+You could do this with a for

 If we imagine the number of items on your list is seven, this would be the output a carousel of seven items each with their own name, price, image, etc.

-If statements will check if a condition is true.
+statements will check if a condition is true.
 If so, it will execute the code.
 If not, it will ignore it or execute another piece of code.

 For example, let's say you have a list of items for sale.
 Each item has a number of SKUs associated with them.
 You want a specific part of the conversation to only present a 'buy' button to the user if the item they want is in stock.
-You could do this with an if statement:
+You could do this with an if

 In this case, if the item is in stock, the user will receive an action message with a 'buy now' button.
 If not, they will be informed that the item is not in stock.